Potato Integrated Pest Management (IPM)

 In addition to this website, we have produced a multimedia CD-ROM that can be ordered by sending us an e-mail.
 There is a nominal $5.00 fee for the CD-ROM to offset our production costs.

-For more information about Maine potatoes, visit the Maine Potato Board website at www.mainepotatoes.com.
-You can also find the current USGS stream flow data at water.usgs.gov.
-The Maine FSA is now online, too, at www.fsa.usda.gov/FSA/.
+For more information about Maine potatoes, visit the Maine Potato Board website.
+You can also find the current USGS streamflow data on the USGS Water Resources page.
+The Maine FSA is now online, too, on the USDA’s Farm Service Agency’s website.

 About Potato IPM

 The Maine Potato Industry is faced with increasing costs, high demands from consumers for quality, and pest pressures.
 At the same time, the Industry is trying to reduce pesticide usage, maintain quality, and yields.
 As a tool to achieve these goals, growers can use an Integrated Pest Management (IPM) program.
 IPM is a multidisciplinary approach to making crop management decisions, which includes these components:

 The University of Maine Cooperative Extension’s Potato Integrated Pest Management program is an integral and valued part of the Maine Potato Industry.
 It was initiated in the early 1970s by Extension Specialist staff under a special USDA grant.
 The pilot program of the 1970s has now grown into a sophisticated, multidisciplinary approach to controlling pests.